cniel-ud/ICWaves/README.md

 There are several directories you should make in your project, just don't add them to github.
 These will store the images data (img and data are their names, respectively).

+Next you'll need to get the EEG data onto your computer.
+The dataset is ds003004 on _OpenNeuro_.
+Run the matlab files on the data.
+Then you'll have data that's been processed with IC labels and whatnot.
+From this point try the example Jupyter notebooks.